 Chrome is quite toxic as it can cause dermatitis and carcinogenic.
 However, it is still not very clear how carcinogenic it is and it’s also used on synthetic dyes today.
 I would just it with caution like one does with synthetic dyes.
 Mask and gloves in an open-air environment.

 Always pour mordant treated dye bath water into sewer or wastewater that will be treated and not into waterway or storm drain.

 As always separate your dye pots from cooking never use them for cooking again.

-Always clean the dye pot (whatever it is made of ceramic, aluminium or other types of metal)

-  properly after using a mineral mordant as one wouldn’t like an explosion to happen the next time you

-  start using the dye pot again wouldn’t you?
+Always clean the dye pot (whatever it is made of ceramic, aluminium or other types of metal) properly after using a mineral mordant as one wouldn’t like an explosion to happen the next time you start using the dye pot again wouldn’t you?

-  There are other types of less harsh mordants around like soy beans, acetic acid and tannins.
-I would

-  say they are mordants as such but they are auxillaries that can help the uptake of natural dyes.
+There are other types of less harsh natural occurring or found mordants around like soybeans, rhubarb leaves, acetic acid and tannins.
+I would say they are mordants as such but they are auxiliaries that can help the uptake of natural dyes.